Rowt-Deeplinks/rowt-docs/docs/console-sdk/README.md

 3. **Date Ranges**: When fetching analytics, be mindful of date ranges to avoid fetching too much data
 4. **Logging Out**: Always call `logout()` when the user signs out to clear stored tokens
 5. **Project IDs**: Store frequently accessed project IDs to avoid repeated lookups
+6. **Token Validation**: Validate tokens on app mount and when window gains focus to prevent stale session errors
+7. **Session Management**: Implement proper session timeout handling by listening for 401 errors and signing users out when token refresh fails

 ## Browser Compatibility